Do Blackout Curtains Improve Echo and Room Acoustics?

 - Minimal furniture: fewer soft surfaces means fewer places for sound to be absorbed.

 Blackout curtains help acoustics mainly by covering reflective windows and adding a large soft surface that absorbs part of the sound energy instead of reflecting it.
-That’s why they’re most noticeable in rooms with big windows and minimal textiles.
+That is why they are most noticeable in rooms with big windows and minimal textiles.

-What Blackout Curtains Can and Can’t Do for Acoustics
+What Blackout Curtains Can and Cannot Do for Acoustics

 They can help with: